flxbl-io/docs-sfops/environments/authenticating-to-environments.md

 This limitation exists because the workflow cannot dynamically pass arbitrary secrets, and only the predefined environment names are configured.
 {% endhint %}

+**Selecting Which Environments to Test**

+For GitHub secrets based authentication, environments are selected based on GitHub environment variables:
+1. Create GitHub environments with one of the supported names (STAGING, SIT, PREPROD, UAT, QA, IQA)
+2. Add a variable `TESTRUN=true` to each environment you want to include in daily test runs
+3. The workflow will automatically discover and test all environments with `TESTRUN=true`

 {% hint style="warning" %}
 **Remember to update your project workflow**